walshie4/backup-RES-Settings/README.md

 or OS that has not been covered.
 This readme will be updated more as the project develops.

 #####What:
-*   The backupRESSettings.sh script will search for RES (Reddit Ehancement Suite) installs on your computer and make a copy of them in an archive at a location you choose.
+*   The application searches for RES (Reddit Ehancement Suite) installs on your computer and make a copy of them in a folder in your user's home directory.

 #####Why:
 *   Backups are good, and especially right now for firefox users because firefox has been deleting res settings on reset.